Chef Mario Batali’s delayed sexual misconduct trial opening in Boston - NewsBreak

 Batali is among a number of high-profile men who have faced a public reckoning during the #MeToo social movement against sexual abuse and harassment in recent years.

 The 61-year-old was once a Food Network fixture on shows like “Molto Mario” and “Iron Chef America.”
-But the ponytail- and orange Croc-wearing personality’s high-flying career crumbled amid sexual misconduct allegations.Disgraced chef Mario Batali to face sexual misconduct trial
+But the ponytail- and orange Croc-wearing personality’s high-flying career crumbled amid sexual misconduct allegations.Two injured in Lafayette overnight shooting downtown

 Four women accused him of inappropriate touching in 2017, after which he stepped down from day-to-day operations at his restaurant empire and left the since-discontinued ABC cooking show “The Chew.”